-- (i) Local Park: one local park will be located within the north-western corner of the sector.
-This park will serve the open space needs of dwellings within 200 metre catchment in accordance with DCP residential planning principles. - (ii) Village Park: one village park will be incorporated in the centre of the sector.
-This park will serve the open space needs of dwellings within 400 metre catchment in accordance with DCP residential planning principles. - A strip of open space extending north from the village park will provide a cross street connection to local park located in the north-western corner of the sector.
-This portion of open space will most likely include a corridor of native plantings an off street link to the centrally located village park for residents in the northern portion of the sector. - (iii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the Bridgehaven Residential Precinct.
+- (i) Local Park: three local parks will be located within the north-eastern, north-western and southern areas of the sector.
+These parks will serve the open space needs of dwellings within 200 metre catchment in accordance with DCP residential planning principles. - (ii) Village Park: one village park will be incorporated in the centre of the sector.
+This park will serve the open space needs of dwellings within 400 metre catchment in accordance with DCP residential planning principles. - (iii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the Hilltop Residential Precinct.
 This may include wider than minimum standards for some road reserves and the off-setting of carriageways within standard road reserves to allow widened verges for the retention of existing trees and/or planting of additional street trees.
 Such treatments are intended to enhance the landscape structure of important road/visual linkages.